UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 This initialises a virtual CAN interface, and prints the contents of the bus to the terminal window.

-> Note: This can be changed to use a non-virtual CAN interface with some minor modifications to the code.
+> Note: This can be changed to use a non-virtual CAN interface, but this requires some minor changes to the code before compilation, and the use of the `X2_startCAN.sh` script instead.

-SSH into the BeagleBone in a second terminal window to launch the application ​
+SSH into the BeagleBone in a second terminal window to launch the application:

 ```bash
   cd build